Casa Agapantus – La Torre di Positano

 • Baby Equipment: complimentary travel cot and high chair available on request

-• Midweek towel change and weekly linen change
+• Midweek linen and towel change

 Staff | Service on request

-• Additional maid service
+• Additional maid service and personal laundry

-• Change of bed linen
+• Additional change of bed linen and towels

 • Praiano 9 km – 20 minutes drive